 The Note series isn't dead and, despite the Note 7's demise, its successor is due to arrive this year.
 Rumors about the Note 8 say it will come with a 4K display and the new Bixby assistant, so let's hope the successor to the Note 7 lives up to its code name.
-The latest concept video shows off a beautiful design.
+The latest news is that a dummy device has been caught on video.

 Highlight recent changes